 Darrin’s public service career includes serving as the State Hazard Mitigation Officer for North Carolina.
-In this role he coordinated FEMA’s Project Impact program and launched the State’s award-winning Hazard Mitigation Planning Initiative, a statewide effort to promote the voluntary development of local hazard mitigation plans prior to DMA 2000.
+In this role he coordinated FEMA’s Project Impact program and launched the State’s Hazard Mitigation Planning Initiative, a statewide effort to promote the voluntary development of local hazard mitigation plans prior to DMA 2000.
 His career began in Florida where he worked as a local hazard mitigation planner for the Alachua County Office of Emergency Management, and later as a state mitigation planner for the Florida Division of Emergency Management where he helped launch the Local Mitigation Strategy initiative, the first statewide program requiring the preparation of community-based hazard mitigation plans.

-Darrin remains an active figure in championing innovative methods and practices for disaster loss reduction, often serving as an invited participant and featured speaker for the natural hazard profession’s leading national conferences and workshops.
-He has authored and contributed to a number of publications including “Hazard Mitigation: Integrating Best Practices into Planning” as published by the American Planning Association (APA).
-He has also served as guest lecturer for graduate students at Yale University and UNC-Chapel Hill on the topics of disaster mitigation, climate change and community sustainability.
+Darrin is an active figure in championing innovative methods and practices for disaster risk reduction, often serving as an invited speaker and instructor for the natural hazard profession’s foremost national conferences and workshops.
+He has authored and contributed to a number of prominent publications in the hazard mitigation industry, including FEMA’s Multi-Hazard Mitigation Planning Guidance series and Hazard Mitigation: Integrating Best Practices into Planning as published by the American Planning Association.
+He has also served as guest lecturer for graduate students at Yale University and the University of North Carolina on the topics of disaster mitigation, climate change and community sustainability.

 Darrin serves on the Board of Directors for the Natural Hazard Mitigation Association, and he is a co-founder and Executive Committee member for the Hazard Mitigation & Disaster Recovery Division of the American Planning Association.